 The aerosol inlet is made up of two 10-foot sections of 8" aluminum irrigation pipe that have been modified to be mounted in a vertical orientation using guy wires for stability.
-The aluminum pipe is powdered-coated gray to prevent the formation of aluminum oxide.
+The aluminum pipe is powdered-coated gray to prevent the formation of aluminum oxide and minimize radiative heating.
+The inlet can be used for ship-based deployments, and other needs, with only one 10-foot section.
+Modified solid reinforcements as an alternative to guy wires have also been constructed and can be used when operationally required.

-There are eight points on the stack sections, four on one end of each, used to attach 3/16" stainless steel wire rope using $\frac{1}{4}$ " pin shackles.
+There are eight points on the stack sections, four on one end of each, used to attach 3/16" stainless steel wire rope using 1⁄2" pin shackles.
 These shackles are attached to eight wire ropes that attach to four hard points used to level and secure the stack during operation.
-Eight, 10-inch-long, stainless steel turnbuckles are used to adjust the tension in the cables.
+Eight 10-inch-long, stainless steel turnbuckles are used to adjust the tension in the cables.